ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/pipelineUsage.rst

 Some parts of the pipeline make use of other modules, which are loaded at the appropriate time.
-The beam footprint information is obtained by using the *schedblock* tool in the askapcli module, while beam locations are set using the ACES tool *footprint.py*, which requires the aces module.
-For the latter, you will need to have an up-to-date version of the ACES subversion repository (which is not part of a module itself).
+The beam footprint information is obtained by using the *schedblock* tool in the askapcli module, while beam locations are set using *footprint* from the same module.

+For the case of either BETA data or observations made with a non-standard footprint, the *footprint* tool will not have the correct information, and the ACES tool *footprint.py* is used.
+This is located in the ACES subversion repository, and is accessed either via the **acesops** module, or (should ``USE_ACES_OPS=false``) your own location defined by the $ACES environment variable.

-Once loaded, the askappipeline module will set an environment variable **PIPELINEDIR**, pointing to the directory containing the scripts.
-It also defines **PIPELINE_VERSION** to be the version number of the currently-used module.
+Once loaded, the askappipeline module will set an environment variable **$PIPELINEDIR**, pointing to the directory containing the scripts.
+It also defines **$PIPELINE_VERSION** to be the version number of the currently-used module.

 Configuration file